vgvassilev/clad/docs/userDocs/source/user/tutorials.rst

    :start-after: docs-begin-forward-mode
    :end-before: docs-end-forward-mode

-`.dump()` prints the derivative clad generated, which is often the quickest way to see what it did.
+`.dump()` prints the derivative Clad generated, which is often the quickest way to see what it did.

 **The Reverse Mode**